The Hippocrates Lifestyle Online Program

-17. Accessing the HHILC Website and Application, Materials, and HHI Student Technology Services.
+- Accessing the HHILC Website and Application, Materials, and HHI Student Technology Services.
 While enrolled with HHI, students will need a web enabled device to access the HHILC and other online resources.
-Students can also download the HHILC application on iOS and Android devices.
+Students can also download the HHILC Adobe application on iOS and Android devices.
 The HHILC application is currently supported only on Apple devices with iOS 7.0 and higher, and Android devices with 4.0 and up.
-HHI does not guarantee that the HHILC application will work properly on earlier versions.
+HHI does not guarantee that the HHILC application will work properly on iPad/tablet or iPhone/android devices.
 While using the HHILC application, you will be asked to sign in using login credentials provided to you.
 Students will need wired ethernet or WiFi speed of 5Mbps for video streaming on the HHILC.

 If the student is paying via a Payment Plan:

 The Full Price of HLOP is $3,042 paid in four (4) payments.

 - $1,200 Down Payment to gain access to Courses 1-4 of HLOP.

 - The second payment of $614.00 will be made at 8 weeks and grant access to courses 1-6.